cdebacco/tcec_sampling/README.md

 In many scenarios, exploring a node could be the major cost in the sampling procedure.
 Imagine for example having to download and scrape an html page, or performing expensive database queries.
 The choice of how to handle this cost is left to the final user.
-Notably, one may wish to memoize the calls to these functions not to perform costly operations more times.
-As this could be memory heavy, also saving the outputs in files that are then re-opened at need could be a major time saver.
+For instance, one should store in memory the calls to these functions in order to avoid performing costly operations repeatedly.
+As this could be memory heavy, alternatively, one could save the outputs in files that are then re-opened "at need", this could also be a major time saver.

 ### Defining nodes
-As the sampler relies on the networkx implementation of graphs, any valid node in networkx can be used as a node in the function.
+As the sampler relies on the networkx implementation of networks, any valid node in networkx can be used as a node in the function.
 This means that any hashable (therefore, immutable) object can be intended as a node.
 However, the `successors` and `predecessors` functions must be able to accept as input any node object in the network.